zertrin/clikraken/README.md

 For example:
     clikraken place --help

-Current default currency pair: XETHZEUR.
+Current default currency pair: XXBTZEUR.

 Create or edit the setting file ~/.config/clikraken/settings.ini to change it.
 If the setting file doesn't exist yet, you can create one by doing: